Short URL for this page:

 In the spring of 1897 a competitive examination was held in Asheville for the appointment of a cadet to the Military p44 Academy.
 Lee entered the competition and won the appointment.
 He entered the Academy on June 19th, one of the younger members of a very large class.
 From the very first he was a first section man, and throughout his whole career he stood near the top of the class, graduating five, one of the star members of his class.

 In February, 1901, there being a great need for officers, it was decided that the first class, of which Lee was a member, should graduate immediately.
 On February 18th he received his diploma and was assigned to the Corps of Engineers.
 After twenty days' leave he sailed for Manila on the United States transport Hancock, arriving in Manila Bay on April the 19th, and joining the company to which he had been assigned, on April 26th.
 From Manila he was ordered to Lipa, Province of Batangas, on duty in connection with the repair and construction of roads and bridges.
-About one week after his arrival at Lipa he accompanied, as a volunteer, a detachment of the Twenty-first Infantry, about fifty strong, under the command of Captain Indicates a West Point graduate and gives his Class.W.
+About one week after his arrival at Lipa he accompanied, as a volunteer, a detachment of the Twenty-first Infantry, about fifty strong, under the command of Captain Indicates a West Point graduate, Class of 1888: a link to his biographical entry in Cullum's Register.W.
 H. Wilhelm of that regiment, which went in search of some rifles reported to be in the hands of the insurgents, under Malvar, in the vicinity of a barrio about six miles from Lipa.
 The detachment encountered the enemy in a strong position soon after daylight on the 10th instant, and an engagement followed early, in which Lieutenant Lee was wounded in the left hand.
 Although three fingers of his hand were carried away he declined the assistance of a soldier, who attempted to bandage his wound, and continued firing with a rifle obtained from a disabled man, resting it across his arm, his left hand being useless.
 Thus he fought, until at the end of nearly half an hour he received a severe wound in the abdomen from which he expired within thirty minutes.
 While directing the moving of Lieutenant Lee to the rear, Captain Wilhelm received a wound from which he died two days later.

 Among the recently built fortifications on the Pacific Coast, two batteries of the Fort Flagler Military Reservation perpetuate the names of two of the heroes of this fight in the far-away Philippines, of two men who have laid down their lives for their country and passed from this life to the next, giving as their last mortal countersign the immortal words: "Duty, honor, country."
 Battery Wilhelm, in honor of the gallant Captain of the expedition, and Battery Lee, in honor of the brave and gallant Lieutenant, Walter Hatch Lee.